⚠LCC is operating - we're just doing things differently.

 Our Testing staff is available via our Virtual Welcome Center to support you and answer your questions M-F from 9am - 4pm.

-Food Services will remain closed for spring quarter.
+Food Services will remain closed for summer quarter.

-The food pantry will operating in spring quarter with some changes to distribution.
+The food pantry is operating with some changes to distribution.
 Please use the Food Pantry request form for food or hygiene-item needs.

 Yes, counselors are available to speak to students by phone or through Zoom.
 See our Counseling Services webpage for details.